Remote Salaries. . By Luis

 What is location-agnostic pay?

 This is the concept that people should get paid based on the value they bring to an organization, independently of where they live.
-Many companies that are advertised in this topsalaries.tech follow this compensation policy (e.g. RevenueCat, Gumroad or Basecamp).
+Many companies that are advertised in topsalaries.tech follow this compensation policy (e.g. RevenueCat, Gumroad or Basecamp).
 Others might adjust their pay based on a cost of living factor but still pay top of the market rates to all their employees (you can see this for example at Buffer’s transparent salaries page).

 In the day and age of remote work, I believe this is the way to go forward for all successful companies.
 In the words of Help Scout CEO, Nick Francis: